Page Contents

 - Check whether dimensions are clear, centerline, or overall

-- Confirm clear cover from project specifications
+- Verify clear cover from specifications

-- Verify lap locations and lap lengths
+- Confirm lap length and lap position

-- Separate bar quantities by diameter for ordering
+- separate quantities by diameter for ordering

-- Prepare BBS member-wise and floor-wise
+- Prepare the BBS floor-wise and member-wise

 - Add wastage allowance if required by the project

-This page is useful for:
+This calculator is useful for:

 Conclusion